Job JSON specification¶

 Notes:

-A relative path is given as destination, this resolves to the default* volume on workspace.
+- A relative path is given as destination, this resolves to the default* volume on the workspace.

-Download the file "Fireflies_001" from volume "asset" going into High priority queue, storing locally:
+Download the file "Fireflies_001" from volume "assets" going into the High priority queue, storing locally:

 {